Frequently asked questions

 What are the limitations of the data set?

-As very few foods have a constant composition, users should be aware that the data does not represent absolute values.
+As very few foods have a constant composition, users should be aware that the data do not represent absolute values.
+Majority of the data were derived from analysis of a composite sample of varieties, similar product from the brands, regions, and/or seasons.
 The purpose of the database is to present a reflection of the usual composition of foods as available and/or consumed.

 Why don't the polyunsaturated, monounsaturated and saturated fatty acids add up to the total fat value?